 One of my very favorite quick appetizers to have on hand is fig jam, brie, and crostinis!
 It’s something you can whip together at moment’s notice for last-minute entertaining.
-It all starts with an amazing fig jam recipe!
+It all starts with my grandfather’s Southern fig jam recipe!

 Try my Baked Brie Bites with this fig jam recipe!

 How to Make Southern Fig Jam